RULES OF THE HUNGARIAN VIZSLA CLUB

 For the transaction of business at a committee meeting a quorum shall be five elected members of the committee including any one officer and, except in an emergency, at least fourteen days notice of a meeting shall be given to all officers and committee members stating a time and place.
 Any officer or member of the committee who, without reasonable cause, fails to attend two consecutive meetings or fails to forward their apologies in writing to the Secretary prior to the meeting may be suspended for the remainder of the year and from nomination in the following year.

+The Minutes of all meetings of the committee shall be prepared by the Secretary, agreed by the committee and signed by the Chairman.
+They shall be circulated as required before the next Meeting.
+There shall be no proxy votes at a committee meeting.
 The committee shall have the power to call meetings, to arbitrate in matters of dispute with The Club, to deal at its absolute discretion with the funds and property of The Club and to settle any question or matter not at present provided for in the rules.
 Any decision taken under this rule shall remain until the following Annual General Meeting.

 The committee may cause sub-committees to be formed to be responsible to it as it may require.
-Minutes will be taken at all sub-committee meetings and forwarded to the next full committee meeting
+Minutes will be taken at all sub-committee meetings and forwarded to the next full committee meeting.

+If the conduct of any member, in the opinion of the committee, is injurious or likely to be injurious to the character or interest of the Club, the committee may, at a meeting the notice convening which includes as an object the consideration of the conduct of the member, determine that a Special General Meeting shall be called for the purpose of passing a resolution to expel the member.
 Notice of a Special General Meeting must be sent to the accused, giving particulars of complaint and advising of the place date and hour of the meeting in order that he/she may attend and offer an explanation.
-If at the meeting a resolution to expel is passed by a two-thirds majority of the members present and voting, he/she shall thereupon cease to be a member of The Club except that he/she may, within two calendar months from the date of such meeting, appeal to The Kennel Club upon and subject to such conditions as The Kennel Club may impose
+If at the meeting a resolution to expel is passed by a two-thirds majority of the members present and voting, he/she shall thereupon cease to be a member of The Club except that he/she may, within two calendar months from the date of such meeting, appeal to The Kennel Club upon and subject to such conditions as The Kennel Club may impose.

-6 GENERAL MEETINGS AND SPECIAL GENERAL MEETINGS
+6. GENERAL MEETINGS AND SPECIAL GENERAL MEETINGS

 An Annual General Meeting shall be held not later than 30th April in each year for the following purposes:

-To adopt the minutes of the previous year’s annual general meeting
+- To adopt the minutes of the previous year’s annual general meeting

-To receive the reports of the committee and the balance sheet
+- To receive the reports of the committee and the balance sheet

-To announce the results of the postal ballot naming officers and members of the committee
+- To announce the results of the postal ballot naming officers and members of the committee

-At least twenty-eight days notice of the date, time and place of an annual general meeting shall be given in Our Dogs and Dog World.
+- To discuss any item placed on the agenda.
+At least twenty-eight days notice of the date, time and place of an annual general meeting shall be given in Our Dogs.

-A Special General Meeting shall be called by the Honorary Secretary at the request of the committee, or, if twenty members send a signed request stating the subject to be discussed.
+- A Special General Meeting shall be called by the Honorary Secretary at the request of the committee, or, if twenty members send a signed request stating the subject to be discussed.
 No business other than the matter on the Agenda can be discussed at a special general meeting.
 Notice of a Special General Meeting must be given not less than twenty-one days before the event.

-7 CLUB ACCOUNTS
+7. CLUB ACCOUNTS